Human Resource Management

 In order to achieve sustainable competitive advantage, organizations must attract, develop, and retain their human capital.
 With support from top management, Human Resources (HR) is responsible for this process.
 Not surprisingly, the demand for well-trained HR professionals has been rising over the last decade.
 For example, HR has been ranked as one of the 100 Best Jobs of 2016 by U.S. News and Randstad recently named HR as one of the hot jobs in demand.

-The Human Resource Management (HRM) Career Track fully aligns with the Society for Human Resource Management (SHRM)’s HR Curriculum Guidebook and Templates.
-SHRM is the global professional association/network for HR professionals, which has approximately 285,000 members from over 165 countries.
+The Human Resource Management (HRM) major fully aligns with the Society for Human Resource Management (SHRM)’s HR Curriculum Guidebook and Templates.
+SHRM is the global professional association/network for HR professionals, with more than 300,000 members from over 165 countries.
 Throughout the world, 464 programs in 351 educational institutions have been acknowledged by SHRM as being in alignment with its suggested guides and templates.
 The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum HR content areas that should be studied by HR students at the undergraduate and graduate levels.
-In 2017, our HRM Career Track was recognized by SHRM to be fully aligned with their HR curriculum standards.
+In 2017, our HRM Career Track was recognized by SHRM to be fully aligned with its HR curriculum standards.